check certification icon

 Spread The Wellness.

 Right now, nearly half of California’s youth are struggling with their mental health and well-being.
-There’s never been a better time to become a California Certified Wellness Coach.
+There’s never been a better time to be a California Certified Wellness Coach.
 A strong and diverse workforce means a healthier California.

 What is a Wellness Coach?